Hi everyone, Jo here.

-I first started my Facebook page ‘A Penny for your Thoughts’ early last year in the midst of what I would call a fairly crappy time (I know, shameless self promo – but go like and share if you’re feeling lovely).
+I first started my Facebook page ‘A Penny for your Thoughts’ about a year back, in the midst of what I would call a fairly crappy time (I know, shameless self promo – but go like and share if you’re feeling lovely).
 Somewhat boringly, there’s no special meaning behind the name – I saw the quote online, I liked it.

 In the beginning, I simply needed a distraction.
 Something I could pour myself into where I could forget about the shit storm brewing around me.
 I’d been an admin on a similar page for about a year, where several other admins and I would provide 1-to-1 support for young people with mental health problems, particularly suicidal teens.
 The idea was to provide that peer support from people of a similar age that so many were lacking – it’s a different sort of comfort that I never really got from seeing a professional, having someone of your own age who, instead of blindly nodding in sympathy, knows almost exactly how you’re feeling.
 I wanted my page to have the same sense of community, where anyone from anywhere could speak their mind without fear of judgment.
 I wanted to create a place where the misunderstood would feel understood again, for all the people who felt as trapped and as lonely as I did.